HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_resourcedefns.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**ValidNotBefore** | string<br><br>*read-only* | The date on which the certificate validity period begins. |
 | } |   |   |

-## HpeWfmInfosightAggregation
+## HpeWfmInfoSightAggregation

-This is the schema definition for HpeWfmInfosightAggregation.
+This is the schema definition for HpeWfmInfoSightAggregation.

 |     |     |     |
 | --- | --- | --- |